Kmhaas/Chevron_Market_Predictions_Final-Project/README.md

 # Safe_Market_Predictions_Final-Project
 ## Topic
-Johnson & Johnson, Chevron, Target, Lowes, Gilead Sciences are 5 stocks with dividends.
-I want to create a machine learning model to predict their closing prices.
+ Chevron Corporation is an American multinational energy corporation.
+One of the successor companies of Standard Oil.
+Recently with the inflation rates here in america Chevron has really become a winner for investors who invested in the recent years seeing a large spike in Chevron's stock prices.
+I want to create a machine learning model to predict their closing prices to see if this growth is sustainable or is going to crash.
 ## Why
-Can you make a safe investment in the stock market only with investing in dividend stocks ?
+Can Chevron continue to be a safe and wise investment for investors or with the politics of todays White House going from gas to eletric vehichels and the ending of fossil fuel usage?
 ## Source of data
 Yahoo Finance as a pip install yfinance in my anaconda prompt.
-Selected list of 5 Stocks with dividends selected from yfinance to create a dataset for the machine learning model.
-Stock tickers: JNJ, CVX, TGT, LOW, GILD
+Yfinace builds datasets from their data right into the jupyter notebook no import pandas necessary.
 ## Questions I hope to answer
-* With the volatility of the market can you bet on dividend stocks?
-* Why did the dividend stocks not prove to be profitable?
+* Is chevron a safe invest?
+* Why or why not?
+* Other energy companies also a safe investment?